gagan1393/Test-Project-Assignment/README.md

 com.qa.util - ElementUtil - Here i have created the utilities for click, sendkeys, element tobe visible, selectavalue from dropdown and javascript excutor
 Then under src/test/java - these are folder i have created

 ApplicationHooks - in this class, i am calling the driverfactoryclass and webdriver.
-Here i ahve given the Hooks also using @Before(order = ) and @After(order = )
+Here i have given the Hooks also using @Before(order = ) and @After(order = )
 In the same class i have created a method for screenshot also, if any scenario failed, the screenshot will be taken and paste it in the extent report
 StepDefinition - I have written the testcases for the feature file and verifying using Junit Assertion.
 I have created an object for page class and calling all the methods.
 TestRunner - Here i am calling the path of feature file and step definitions files.
 And from here we have to run the testcases.